The Language & Culture BA Program & Minors |

 20th-Century Italian Drama

-ITA 3232 Refer to THP 3232 in Theatre and Performance Courses (Conservatory of Theatre Arts) for description.
+THP 3232 Refer to Theatre and Performance Courses (Conservatory of Theatre Arts) for description.
+Formerly also offered as ITA 3232.